 Thank you so much to all our generous donors for making this library dream become a reality.

-It is Partners With Ethiopia’s deep desire to fund more library projects in Ethiopia.
-The entire cost of a community library is approximately $225,000.
-If you have an interested in funding a library or taking on fundraising for a library please contact our Executive Director, Ingrid Olson, at Ingrid@partnerswithethiopia.org.
+It is Partners With Ethiopia’s deep desire to fund more library and book projects in Ethiopia.
+If you have an interested in funding a project or taking on fundraising for a project, please contact our Executive Director, Ingrid Olson, at Ingrid@partnerswithethiopia.org.